How Much Are Bitcoin ATM Fees & Should You Use It?

 One of the disadvantages of using an ATM to buy and trade Bitcoin is the high fees.
 Customers using a Bitcoin ATM will incur a service fee typically ranging between 7% and 20% of the payment amount.
-Although some of the fee is returned to the ATMs owner and manager, the majority compensates for the blockchains networking cost.
+Although some of the fees are returned to the ATMs owner and manager, the majority compensate for the blockchain's networking cost.
 BTC ATM fees typically correspond with the size of the transaction, the difficulty level of mining, and BTC demand.

 The location of Bitcoin ATMs, sometimes referred to as Bitcoin Teller Machines (BTMs), can be found online with services such as Coin ATM Radar.

 Identity verification is the first step to using a Bitcoin ATM.
-Almost all ATMs will have easy to follow on-screen instructions.
+Almost all ATMs will have easy-to-follow on-screen instructions.
 Verification typically involves the provision of your phone number or an alternative form of ID for access.
-Some ATMs will have a scanner so that a drivers licence or passport may be scanned.
+Some ATMs will have a scanner so that a driver's license or passport may be scanned.
 Depending on the manufacturer and crypto exchange, some additional personal information may need to be provided.

-The general step-by-step process to buying Bitcoin is below:
+The general step-by-step process for buying Bitcoin is below:

 - After the fiat amount is deposited, a QR code will be printed out to enable access to a private key.